magnusodman/CarND-Behavioral-Cloning-P3/writeup-report.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I tried several approaches but finally I succeeded with a single(!) lap of center lane driving.
-In the end I made it without any recovery data.
+Later on I added another lap of training data to make the solution more stable.
+I made it without any recovery data.
 My suspicion is that the left/right images were enough to find a stable solution.
 I doubled the training data by flipping images horizontally and inverting angles.
 In addition to adding more test data, the flipping solved the bias to turn left.

 For details about how I created the training data, see the next section.